YDaiLab/scRegulate/README.md

 ## Requirements
 REGULOMIC is implemented in the PyTorch framework.
 Running REGULOMIC on CUDA is highly recommended if available.

-Before installing and running REGULONIC, ensure you have the following libraries installed:
+Before installing and running REGULOMIC, ensure you have the following libraries installed:

 - **PyTorch** (version 2.0 or higher)
 - **NumPy** (version 1.23 or higher)